Wednesday, October 26, 2022

 You’re probably in the vicinity of lunchtime by now, so you have a few options.
 If you still have a lot of energy, this is a good time to go and revisit some of your favorite stuff from the prior day.
 This is one reason we recommend starting on the other side of the park for your first day – if you had started in Fantasyland on day one, you’d probably get through fewer attractions and have more to do the second day.
 I’d rather make sure I did everything once and then double back.
 Attraction closures and bad weather can also be a factor here.

 If you’re beat after walking around Magic Kingdom (and other parks) for days, this is actually a good time to take a mid-day break at your resort.
 Wait times always higher in the middle of the day and it can be a good time to recharge the batteries.
 I would recommend being back in the park for dinner or after dinner, depending on what you have planned.
 That sets up your strategy for the end of the night.
-Maybe you loved Enchantment so much the first night that you want to watch it again.
-The better option, though, would probably be to wait until Enchantment begins, and THEN go finally visit Seven Dwarfs Mine Train.
+Maybe you loved Happily Ever After so much the first night that you want to watch it again - totally understandable!
+The better option, though, would probably be to wait until HEA begins, and THEN go finally visit Seven Dwarfs Mine Train.
 Most guests will be in the hub for the fireworks, and this can be a good time to get on popular rides.
 If not, there’s always the trick of getting in the line right before park closing – it serves a similar purpose, though by then, more guests will be coming over from in front of the castle.

 The exception to the Mine Train rule would be during party season.
 Since the park closes early before the Halloween and Christmas parties, there really is no "end of the night" for day guests.
 In that case, rope dropping Mine Train might be your only good option, but the lower crowds on these days should offset a lot of the hassle and make it worth your while.

 As stated earlier, Magic Kingdom is a park best accomplished in two days.
-If you have the ability to use any of the other tricks or advantages we ignored here, this is a good park to use them (Extended Evening Hours is particularly beneficial here, as are any holiday or After Hours paid parties).
+If you decide to do it in one day, LLMP will be your friend.
+It might be a lot of crisscrossing the park, but you will accomplish a lot by using that paid service.
 There aren’t as many headliner attractions here to draw huge crowds but there is a LOT to do so anything you can use to help make your day less stressful would be a plus.
 Magic Kingdom is supposed to be the most “magical” of all the parks, so you want your day to be as relaxed and fun as possible.

 No comments: